 Federal Election Commission Certifies Federal Matching Funds for Stein

-WASHINGTON – The Federal Election Commission has certified a payment of $213,181.77 in federal matching funds to Jill Stein for President in connection with the 2016 presidential primary election.
-The certified amount was in response to the third regular submission for matching funds made by Stein, the Green Party's presidential candidate for 2016.
+WASHINGTON — The Federal Election Commission has certified a payment of $96,924.35 in federal matching funds to Jill Stein for President.
+The certified amount was in response to the first regular submission for matching funds made by Stein, who is seeking the Green Party nomination for president for 2016.

 To become eligible for matching funds, candidates must raise a threshold amount of $100,000 by collecting $5,000 in 20 different states in amounts no greater than $250 from any individual.
 Other requirements to be declared eligible include agreeing to an overall spending limit, abiding by spending limits in each state, using public funds only for legitimate campaign-related expenses, keeping financial records and permitting an extensive campaign audit.